Is your car insurance policy up for renewal? Maybe you are asking yourself, “how do I change my car insurance?”

 In most cases, they will be asking you to provide a copy of your new policy with the date of its enforcement as proof of your car’s insurance.
 This

-Can you switch car insurance at any time?
+Can I switch car insurance at any time?

 We are all familiar with the importance of having